Ready to Help You

 Trusting a nursing home with the care of a loved one is an extremely difficult choice for a family.
 Having your trust violated when your loved one is abused or injured is a terrible injustice.

-Many are in need of special care and around-the-clock attention, and abuse often goes unreported by those who are either unable or too intimidated to speak up.
-The devastating result is that these patients have their needs and rights disregarded, causing them to suffer serious physical or financial injury.
+Many individuals are in need of special care and around-the-clock attention, and abuse often goes unreported by those who are either unable or too intimidated to speak up.
+The devastating result is that these patients have their needs and rights disregarded, causing them to suffer serious physical injuries or death.
 Senior citizens who are taken advantage of by those who are supposed to care for them have legal rights.

-To discuss your options as either a victim of abuse or neglect or a family member of a victim, contact a nursing home abuse lawyer in Cleveland, OH today.
-Or call (216) 600-0114.
+To discuss your options as either a victim of abuse or neglect or a family member, contact our nursing home abuse lawyers in Cleveland, OH today.
+Call (216) 600-0114 or contact us online for a free consultation.

 There are many signs that could point to nursing home negligence or mistreatment.
 You should know about them if you have a loved one in a long-term care facility.